Verbs for Class 7

 Subject Verb Agreement

-Subject-verb agreement is a grammatical rule that states that the subject and the verb in a sentence must agree in number.
-In other words, if the subject is singular, the verb must be singular, and if the subject is plural, the verb must be plural.
+According to the grammatical rule of subject-verb agreement, the subject and the verb of a sentence must have the same number.
+In other words, the verb must be plural if the subject is plural and similarly, if the subject is singular then the verb is also singular.

 Verbs Class 7